The Away Debacle: Is Judgment the Answer to Leadership Accountability?

 Most people are doing the best they can, at the moment, with the resources and information they have at hand.

-As I read through the Away article this week, with that worldview informing my interpretation, I felt empathy for everyone involved.
+As I read through the Away article with that worldview informing my interpretation, I felt empathy for everyone involved.
 Yes, including Away CEO Steph Korey.

 I’m certainly bringing my own biases into this.
 I spent the last 7 years as the CEO of a venture-backed company.
 I’ve written openly about my own struggles with putting growth ahead of culture and sustainability.
-But even setting my own bias aside, I strongly believe that empathy, not rage, is the most appropriate response here.
+But even setting my own bias aside, I strongly believe that empathy, not rage or mob mentality on social media, is the most appropriate response here.

 It’s too easy to simply rip apart the Away founders.
 It’s lazy.